jakobevangelista/nextauth-clerk-migration/README.md

 ### 3. Wrap Application in &lt;ClerkProvider> and &lt;MigrationLayout> and &lt;QueryClient>

 Wrap your application layout in the &lt;ClerkProvider> component to enable Clerk authentication.
-Also wrap the &lt;MigrationLayout> component, this allows users that are already signed into next-auth to seamlessly sign into clerk.
+Also wrap the &lt;MigrationLayout> component, this allows users that are already signed into next-auth to seamlessly sign into Clerk.

 ```js #2,#20,#26
 // src/app/layout.tsx